 Claims adjusters are trained and experienced and can usually tell if you are not telling the full truth.
 If you make any exaggeration at all, you must remember it every time you talk to her.
 It’s not just wrong; it’s very difficult.
 The smart thing to do is to tell the truth.

 #11 Do Not Give Out Personal Information Of Other Parties

 Adjusters do not need the personal details of your friends, family and work references.
 Of course, witness personal and contact information is fine.

 #12 Do Not Assume the Claim Will Settle

 Most personal injury claims settle out of court, but not always.
-Things that you say during negotiations could come out at trial, so always assume that you will need to go to court, just in case.
+Things that you say during negotiations could come out at trial, so always assume that you will need to go to court, and be prepared to hire an attorney to file a car accident lawsuit just in case.

 #13 Do Not Try to Answer Everything

 If you cannot accurately answer a question, do not try to do so.
 Just say you do not know or cannot remember.